carvalho28/SHARESAFE/frontend/sharesafe-docs/docs/tutorial-basics/all-users.md

 To share a specific file acrross all users the user must:

 1. Go to inbox page;
-2. Click the folder named "Global";
+2. Click the button "Send File";
-3. Click the button "Send File";
+3. Fill out the parameters;
-4. Fill out the parameters;
+4. Send file.

-5. Send file.
+Note: if the user is not in inbox page neither in any group page, sending a file will send the it to the Global folder.